ejelymyles/phase3-ATS-project/README.md

-# Phase 3 CLI+ORM Project Template
+# Phase 3 Project - Applicant Tracking System

-## Learning Goals
+##  Project Goals

-- Discuss the basic directory structure of a CLI.
-- Outline the first steps in building a CLI.
+- Build an ORM using Python with 2 related data models
+- Build a CLI to query and execute updates to the database

 ---

 ## Introduction

-You now have a basic idea of what constitutes a CLI.
-Fork and clone this lesson for a project template for your CLI.
+For a recruiter, and applicant tracking system is a tool used to maintain all of the candidates interviewing for open roles.
+It is helpful for providing recruiting updates to teams, communicating with candidates, and tracking data related to the the hiring process for specific roles.

+## File Structure
-Take a look at the directory structure:
+Below is the directory structure:

 ```console
 .